mrredbit/learning-es6/README.md

-# learning-es6
-Personal notes of ES6
+My personal notes of ES6

+Examples are from the book **You Don't Know JS: ES6 & Beyond** (By Kyle Simpson)

+Please [purchase the book here](http://shop.oreilly.com/product/0636920033769.do) if you are interested